Lotti Brown header

 February nature journal prompt - early flowers and snowdrops'February Snowdrops & Early Flowers'

-February nature journal prompt 1: Early Flowers
+February nature journal weekly prompt 1: Early Flowers

 Notice the first flowers pushing through winter soil and record their quiet promise of spring.